crittermike/personal-blog/src/pages/ramblings/grav-cms-for-drupal-developers.md

 Obviously, Grav also isn’t going to have anywhere near the amount of 3rd party plugins (modules) that Drupal has.
 Things like integration with web services or commonly used libraries will have to be hooked up yourself, more often than not.
 That said, the API is solid and the [documentation for it](https://learn.getgrav.org/api/) is legit.

 That’s by no means an exhaustive list, but it's about all I’ve found so far.
 For your typical small to medium sized sites, Grav can be a really great solution that cuts out some of the overhead of a typical Drupal site.
-Recommended!"
+Recommended!